Create OpenID Connect app integrations

 2. Click Create App Integration.

-3. To create an OIDC app integration, select OIDC - OpenID Connect as the Sign-in method.
+3. Select OIDC - OpenID Connect as the Sign-in method.

-4. Choose the type of application to integrate with Okta.
-Select Web Application, Single-Page Application, or Native Application.
+4. Choose the type of app to integrate with Okta:

 5. Click Next.

-The App Integration Wizard for OIDC has three sections:
+The App Integration Wizard (AIW) for OIDC has three sections:

 1. In General Settings:

 • Optional.
-Logo: Add a logo to accompany your app integration in the Okta org.
-The logo file must be in .png, .jpg, or .gif format and be smaller than 1 MB.
-For best results, use a PNG image with a transparent background and a landscape orientation.
-Use a minimum resolution of 420 x 120 pixels to prevent up-scaling.
+Logo: Add a logo to appear on the app tile in the Okta org.
+The logo file must be in .png, .jpg, or .gif format and be smaller than one megabyte.
+For best results, use a .png image with a transparent background and a landscape orientation.
+Use a minimum resolution of 420 by 120 pixels to prevent up-scaling.

 • Grant type: Select the grant types that you want to use.
 Click Advanced to see more grant types.
 See Configure Direct Authentication grant types for descriptions of each grant type.
 The grant types available for your app integration depend on the platform that you select.
 See OAuth 2.0 and OpenID Connect overview.

-• Sign-in redirect URIs: The sign-in redirect URI is where Okta sends the authentication response and ID token for the sign-in request.
+• Sign-in redirect URIs: This is where Okta sends the authentication response and ID token for the sign-in request.
 The URIs must be absolute URIs.

 If your OIDC client is configured to support multiple subdomains, you can use a single redirect URI with a wildcard.
 Select Allow wildcard in sign-in redirect URI.
 See the Apps API for more configuration guidance for wildcards.